DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - Pick up the gun
 - Read the tutorial.
 Make a dumb joke about my unity editor

-## Take a pause rq to talk about conveyance
+### Take a pause rq to talk about conveyance
-- A big problem we had whenever we presented the game or showed it to game testers is that
+- Whenever we presented the game or showed it to game testers / showed people the game, WE found a big problem we had was that they had a hard time understanding what was going on.
+- So, a big focus for development was